valentjn/ltex-ls/README.md

 ## Current List of Language Clients

-In order to use LT<sub>E</sub>X LS, you need a language client.
+In order to use LT<sub>E</sub>X LS with an editor, it is recommended to use a language client.
 For some editors, language clients are already available, see the following list.
 If your editor is in the list, read the installation instructions of the language client first; it might download LT<sub>E</sub>X LS automatically or tell you where to store LT<sub>E</sub>X LS.
-The rest of this document is only relevant if you want to implement your own language client.
+The rest of this document is only relevant if you want to implement your own language client, or if you want to use LT<sub>E</sub>X LS standalone as a file-based checker.

 - VS Code/reference client: [LT<sub>E</sub>X for VS Code (valentjn/vscode-ltex)](https://valentjn.github.io/vscode-ltex)
 - Emacs using `eglot`: [emacs-languagetool/eglot-ltex](https://github.com/emacs-languagetool/eglot-ltex)